ybxiang05/chinatown_stories_11ty/content/interviews/michael-tan.md

 title: Michael Tan
 subtitle: Chau Luen Society
 order: 9
 blurb: "Michael Tan is the director at Chau Luen Society and a co-chair of the Chinatown Legacy Stewardship Group.
 He is also the kung fu and lion dance instructor at the Chau Luen Athletic Club, an accountant, and a self-proclaimed ninja.
 Mike chats with <em>Chinatown Today</em> about what keeps him going as a practitioner of Chinese tradition through lion dancing, why more policing isn’t the solution to Chinatown’s problems, and why the plum blossom is a symbol of resilience.
 Read on to find out how lion dancers cheer up the seniors in the Chau Luen Tower around Lunar New Year.
-You can follow Chau Luen on Instagram <a href='https://www.instagram.com/chauluenathletics/'>@chauluenathletics</a>."
+You can follow Chau Luen on Instagram <a target='_blank' href='https://www.instagram.com/chauluenathletics/'>@chauluenathletics</a>."
 img: ""
 ---